 - Veteran to Veteran companionship

 - Veteran Honorary Pinning Ceremonies

-- Letter writing, journal writing, creating “Life Stories” books for families
+- Letter writing, journal writing or creating “Life Story” books for families

 - Simply listening to provide support